KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 *Compton scatter allows photons to reach the camera via a broken line.
 These photons produce a smooth background in the acquired projection data.*
 :::

-We have seen in section [??](#sec:compton_scatter) that the photon loses more energy for larger scatter angles.
+We have seen in section [](#sec:compton_scatter) that the photon loses more energy for larger scatter angles.
 The gamma camera (or the PET camera) measures the energy of the photon, so it can reject the photon if its energy is low.

-However, if the energy loss during Compton scatter is smaller than or comparable to the energy resolution of the gamma camera, then it may survive the energy test and get accepted by the camera.
-Figure [24](#fig:scatter_spectrum) shows the energy spectrum as measured by the gamma camera.
+However, if the energy loss during Compton scatter is smaller than or comparable to the energy resolution of the gamma camera, then it may survive the energy test and get accepted by the camera. [](#fig:scatter_spectrum) shows the energy spectrum as measured by the gamma camera.
 A Monte Carlo simulation was carried out as well, and the resulting spectrum is very similar to the measured one.
 The simulation allows to compute the contribution of unscattered (or primary) photons, photons that scattered once and photons that suffered multiple scatter events.
 If the energy resolution were perfect, the primary photon peak would be infinitely narrow and all scattered photons could be rejected.
 But with a realistic energy resolution the spectra overlap, and acceptance of scattered photons is unavoidable.

 :::{figure} figs/fig_scatter_spectrum.pdf
 :name: fig:scatter_spectrum